stelzinga/MF/Management_Framework.md

 A Tactical Plan aims at showing a high-level timeline for Goals and Objectives over a shorter period than the Strategic Plan (often 1-3 years).
 They are more precise than a Strategic Plan and show *what* will be achieved *when*.
 The Tactical Plan can cover all four Management Functions, but is mostly focused on Planning and Controlling.
 Depending on the manner in which Management wants to focus on specific themes within the Tactical Plan, the use of Sub-Goals may be used extensively.
 Tactical Plans often include Benchmarks to be able to measure and report on realisation of the plan.

 ### Operational Plan
 An Operational Plan a.k.a.
 Operating Model describes *how* the Tactical Plan, or in absence of it, the Strategic Plan, is achieved.
-More specifically, it explains *how* and *when* Assets and Suppliers are used by Staff to achieve both Run and Change Goals through the realisation of specific Objectives, ultimately yielding Revenue at Cost and Risk.
+More specifically, it explains *how* and *when* Assets and Suppliers are used by Staff to achieve both Run and Change Goals through the realisation of specific Objectives, generating Services ultimately yielding Revenue at some Cost and Risk.
 An Operational Plan contains often *all* aspects of the Profile Tree from Environment to Operations.
 As the focus is on the aspects of Operations, items like Mission, Vision, Values are often omitted but can, if desired, be included.
 Benchmarks may or may not be integrated in this plan.
 The level of detail of an Operating Model can be high, for example it can contain details of how Staff communicate, how they are organised in terms of seats, how requests are managed, how infrastructure is implemented, how that infra is supported, how Staff is trained, etc. The level of detail can also vary by Activity.
 As a result of being all encompassing, the Operational Plan cannot be defined before Organising, Leading and Controlling, but instead is defined iteratively throughout Management.
 The Operational Plan can take in details from the various business functions e.g., details of supply chain from Procurement.
 The Operational Plan should also include the concept of resilience which is the Venture's ability to withstand abrupt or dramatic changes in its Environment yet still function.
 As such, the Operational Plan is truly a blueprint of Operations of the entire Venture.
 The Operational Plan feeds into the SWOT as the most detailed level of the Venture's internal workings.

 ### Intel
 Intel or intelligence is the collection of information of military, political, economical, financial, scientific, technological of generally operational or strategic value.
 Intel is composed of two types: Venture Intel and Market Intel.

 #### Venture Intel
-Venture Intelligence or Venture Intel or Internal Intel represents any form of Intel generated within the Venture.
+Venture Intelligence, Venture Intel or Internal Intel represents any form of Intel generated *within* the Venture.
 This goes across all internal aspects of the Profile Tree i.e., everything except for the Environment.
 It thus includes Intel from staff, Groups, Suppliers and Management and of course the Business Functions.

 #### Market Intel
-Market Intelligence or Market Intel is external data generated outside the Venture.
+Market Intelligence or Market Intel is external data generated *outside* the Venture.
 This data can be used for three purposes:
 1. Comparison of Venture versus Competitors in terms of all aspects of Operations and Services.
-2. Insight in the position within the market the Venture operates in.
+2. Insight in the positioning of the Venture in the market it operates in.
 3. Obtaining insight in where the Environment is going as a whole and which may force, the Venture to accommodate its plan, or it may create an opportunity for the Venture to seize.

 Market Intel is a key contributor to the Strategy of the Venture.
 It feeds directly into SWOT, and more holistically, it gives a continuous feedback loop w/r to Goals and Objectives as well as input to the Strategy of the Venture.
 Market Intel may lead to renewed Vision, Mission, Goals and/or Objectives (mostly Projects) to steer the Venture according to the intel gathered and processed.